h0ngcha0/liuhongchao.github.io/_posts/2014-10-08-git-commit-msg-hook.md

 short lived than commit messages.

-However, forcing developers manually prepending the story id to commit messages every time they make a commit is not guaranteed to work.
-Automating it would take one more thing out of their minds so that they can focus on the problems they care.
+However, forcing developers manually prepending the story id to commit messages is not guaranteed to work.
+As always, automation is the way to go.

 It turns out that it is pretty easy to write a git commit-msg hook to prepend the story id automatically if it is already present in the